-Enable Compliance If your organization is legally required to comply with industry or government regulatory requirements – such as HIPAA, GDPR, PCI, SOC 2 – managed DR can help you stay compliant without the need to hire in-house compliance experts.
-Reputable cloud providers can ensure compliance with whatever controls you require, which is why it is important to ask the right compliance questions when researching cloud DR providers.
+If your organization is legally required to comply with industry or government regulatory requirements — such as HIPAA, GDPR, PCI and SOC 2 — managed DR can help you stay compliant without hiring in-house compliance experts.
+Reputable cloud providers can ensure compliance with whatever controls you require, so it is important to ask the right compliance questions when researching cloud DR providers.

-While cloud-based DR can mitigate downtime, lower DR costs, and enable compliance, on-premises DR also has some advantages:
+While cloud disaster recovery can mitigate downtime, lower DR costs, and enable compliance, on-premises DR also has some advantages:

-- Predict the ongoing costs of an on-premises DR solution more accurately, as cloud-based DR costs will increase when a disaster happens and your organization is actively accessing the cloud infrastructure for day-to-day operations.
+- Predict the ongoing costs of an on-premises DR solution more accurately, as cloud-based disaster recovery costs will increase when a disaster happens, and while your organization actively accesses the cloud infrastructure for day-to-day operations.

-When compared to a cloud-based DR solution, there are disadvantages to an on-premises DR solution.
+Compared to a cloud-based disaster recovery solution, there are disadvantages to an on-premises DR solution.
 For example, your organization:

-- Must ensure that your DR strategy meets all required compliance requirements
+- Must ensure that your DR strategy meets all compliance requirements

-- Can lose all its systems and data because an on-premises DR site can be vulnerable to a disaster – such as a flood, fire, storm, cyberattack – that impacts your production systems
+- Can lose all its systems and data because a traditional on-premises DR site can be vulnerable to a disaster — such as a flood, fire, storm, or cyberattack — that impacts your production systems

-Acronis’ solution for cloud disaster recovery (Cloud DR)
+The Acronis solution for cloud disaster recovery (cloud DR)

-While only 6% of disasters are natural, the remaining 94% are human-made and much more likely to impact your business.
+While only 6% of disasters are natural, the remaining 94% are human made and are much more likely to impact your business.
 A modern DR solution ensures your organization can continue operations, regardless of the type of disaster.

-Alternatively, small to medium-sized businesses (SMBs) with smaller IT budgets and minimal IT staff can rely on a managed service provider (MSP) that can deliver a cloud-based DR solution via a platform like Acronis Cyber Cloud.
-With Acronis’ cloud-based DR solution, an MSP can monitor, deploy, test, and remotely manage all your data and provide multiple layers of protection, including backup and disaster recovery.
+Alternatively, small to medium-sized businesses (SMBs) with smaller IT budgets and minimal IT staff can rely on a managed service provider (MSP) to deliver a cloud-based disaster recovery solution via a platform like Acronis Cyber Cloud.
+With Acronis' cloud-based DR solution, an MSP can monitor, deploy, test and remotely manage all your data and provide multiple layers of protection, including backup and disaster recovery.